dotnet/arcade/Documentation/Darc.md

   folders will be two additional folders: 'assets' and 'packages'.
 Assets contains all non-package outputs, while 'packages' contains all NuGet packages.
-  - A publish_files directory will contain the layout required for the .NET Core release publishing pipeline to publish nuget packages.
   - A manifest file will be generated under the root folder containing information about all gathered builds

 **Parameters**